dvdn/show-all-media-in-a-folder-with-php/README.md

 A simple webpage to display all images, video and audio files in a folder with PHP.

 Large images will be displayed smaller than their original dimensions.
-You can zoom them by clicking on it.

 Video and Audio files will display HTML5 controls and can be played by HTML5 player.